-State and Federal Individual Income Tax Systems Tax Year 2022 Arizona Individual Income Tax Federal Personal Income Tax Number of Tax Brackets $^{1\!\!/}$ 2 brackets 7 brackets Marginal Tax Rates Ordinary Income 2.55% and 2.98% 10.0% to 37.0% Long-Term Capital Gains 2/ Ordinary rates reduced (25)% 0.0% to 20.0% Arizona Alternate Income 3.00% Exemptions (1) \$1,500 if blind (2) \$2,300 if age 65 years or over (3) \$2,300 for stillborn child (4) \$10,000 for qualifying parents and ancestors of parents None.
-Standard Deduction 3/ Single \$12,950 \$12,950 Married Filing Jointly \$25,900 \$25,900 Head of Household \$19,400 \$19,400 Added Deduction if Age 65 years + See exemptions above \$1,400 - \$2,700 4/ Added Deduction if Blind See exemptions above \$1,400 - \$2,700 4/ Additional Charitable Deduction Taxpayers who take the standard deduction may increase that deduction by 27% of their charitable contributions that would have been deductible had they itemized. / None.
+State and Federal Individual Income Tax Systems Tax Year 2023 Arizona Individual Income Tax Federal Personal Income Tax Number of Tax Brackets $\frac{1}{2}$ 1 bracket 7 brackets Marginal Tax Rates Ordinary Income 2.5% 10.0% to 37.0% Long-Term Capital Gains 2/ Ordinary rates reduced (25)% 0.0% to 20.0% Arizona Small Business Income 2.5% Exemptions \$1,500 if blind \$2,300 if age 65 years or over \$2,300 for stillborn child \$10,000 for qualifying parents and ancestors of parents None.
+Standard Deduction 3/ Single \$13,850 \$13,850 Married Filing Jointly \$27,700 \$27,700 Head of Household \$20,800 \$20,800 Added Deduction if Age 65 years + See exemptions above \$1,500 - \$3,000 4/ Added Deduction if Blind See exemptions above \$1,500 - \$3,000 / Additional Charitable Deduction 5/ Taxpayers who take the standard deduction may increase that deduction by 31% of their charitable contributions that would have been deductible had they itemized.
+5/ None.
 Select Differences in Taxation Social Security Income Social Security Income is not taxable.
 Taxpayers may take a state subtraction of any income that is taxed at the federal level.
-No amount is taxable if the sum of 50% of Social Security Income plus 100% of other income is less than specified income limits Up to 85% of Social Security Income is taxable for taxpayers with income above the limits.
+No amount is taxable if the sum of 50% of Social Security Income plus 100% of other income is less than specified income limits.
+Up to 85% of Social Security Income is taxable for taxpayers with income above the limits.
 Medical Expenses Taxpayers that itemize deductions may take a deduction of all unreimbursed medical expenses.
 Taxpayers that itemize deductions may take a deduction of the amount of unreimbursed medical expenses that exceed 10% of federal adjusted gross income.
 Child and Dependent Care Expenses Taxpayers may claim a credit of \$100 for each dependent under the age of 17 and \$25 for each dependent age 17 and over.
-Working taxpayers may claim a credit of u to \$2,100 for costs incurred for child or dependent care.
-The credit is calculated a 20% to 35% of qualifying costs.
+Working taxpayers may claim a credit of up to \$2,100 for costs incurred for child or dependent care.
+The credit is calculated as 20% to 35% of qualifying costs.
+2/ Long-term capital gains are realized 3/ Arizona and federal standard deduct 4/ For married couples filing jointly, the single or as head of household, the 5/ Pursuant to Laws 2021, Chapter 412 tion amounts are adjusted annually for inflation. e added deduction is \$1,500 for each taxpayer that qua percentage of 25.0% will be increased according to the average annual change in the metropolitan Phoenix CPI published by the U.S. Department of Labor, Bureau of Labor Statistics.
+This increase will be raised to the nearest whole percent and cannot be revised below the amount from the previous tax year.
+The total deduction cannot exceed 100.0%.